bramdanneels/IntroOmicsPract/Practicals/06_Metagenomics.md

 grep "g__" Soil_3.metaphlan.txt | wc -l
 ```

-It looks like there are many genera identified, many of the with only few reads.
+It looks like there are many genera identified, but many of them have only few reads assigned to them.
 Let’s do some filtering.
-We will remove “uncultured” genera, and only keep genera with a higher proportion than 0.5%.
+We will remove “uncultured” genera, and only keep genera with a proportion above 0.5%.
 We'll do this using some build-in Linux functions:

 ```
-grep "g__" Soil_1.metaphlan.txt | awk '{ if ($NF > 0.49) print}' | grep -v "uncultured" > Soil_1.metaphlan.reduced.txt
+grep "g__" Soil_1.metaphlan.txt | awk '{ if ($NF > 0.5) print}' | grep -v "uncultured" > Soil_1.metaphlan.reduced.txt
-grep "g__" Soil_2.metaphlan.txt | awk '{ if ($NF > 0.49) print}' | grep -v "uncultured" > Soil_2.metaphlan.reduced.txt
+grep "g__" Soil_2.metaphlan.txt | awk '{ if ($NF > 0.5) print}' | grep -v "uncultured" > Soil_2.metaphlan.reduced.txt
-grep "g__" Soil_3.metaphlan.txt | awk '{ if ($NF > 0.49) print}' | grep -v "uncultured" > Soil_3.metaphlan.reduced.txt
+grep "g__" Soil_3.metaphlan.txt | awk '{ if ($NF > 0.5) print}' | grep -v "uncultured" > Soil_3.metaphlan.reduced.txt
 ```
 > In this command, we filter the lines that have identifications on genus level `grep "g__"`,
-> and then only retain lines where the last column has a value strictly higher than 0.49 (`awk '{ if ($NF > 0.49) print}'`.
+> and then only retain lines where the last column has a value strictly higher than 0.5 (`awk '{ if ($NF > 0.5) print}'`.
 > Lastly, we use grep again to filter out lines which contain "uncultured" somewhere (`grep -v "uncultured"`)

-Since we only filtered out the "genus" lines, we can simply count the number of discovered genera by counting the lines in the files:
+Since we filtered out the "genus" lines only, we can simply count the number of discovered genera by counting the lines in the files:

 ```
 wc -l Soil*reduced.txt
 ```

-This reduces the number of genera significantly.
+This reduced the number of genera significantly.
 We can merge the Metaphlan profiles, to create one big table:

 ```
 combine_mpa.py -i *reduced.txt -o Soil_merged.tbl
 ```

 <details>
-<summary>The combine_mpa script tells us that it printed 26 classifications, but if we count the genera in all 3 samples, we have 47.
+<summary>The combine_mpa script tells us that it printed 56 classifications, but if we count the genera in all 3 samples, we have 94.
 Why is there a difference?</summary>

 _Because there is overlap in genera between samples.
-There are thus 26 unique genera found, but some of them are present in multiple samples._
+There are thus 56 unique genera found, but some of them are present in multiple samples._
 </details>

 If you look at the merged table, the names of the genera are quite long, containing the whole taxonomy.